Krista Frahm

 As a freelance medical copywriter, you set your deadlines, project scope, and payment.
 You also choose to work for companies that align with your values.
 You should decline work if the project doesn’t align with your personality, beliefs, or your brand.

-For example, if a company requested copywriting, but they promote a diet that you know can cause long-term health consequences, decline the project!
+For example, if a company requested copywriting, but they promote a diet that you know can cause long-term health consequences, you can decline the project.

 ❌ Don’t write quality copy for crappy companies.